sensei-zenabi/CRT/README.md

 `InputSize`, `TextureSize`, `OutputSize`, `FrameCount`, and `FrameDirection` for compatibility with many libretro-style GLSL files.
 The overlay clears to transparent each frame so only shader output is visible on top of the desktop while the captured desktop acts as the `Texture` input.

+### Shader compatibility

+All bundled shaders in `./shaders` are supported individually or chained:

+* `fakelottes-geom.glsl` runs directly on the captured desktop buffer.
+* `film_noise.glsl` automatically receives a procedurally generated repeating `noise1` texture for its grain and scratch sampling so it does not depend on external LUT assets.
+* `vhs.glsl` receives a generated semi-transparent “play” overlay texture so its `play` sampler can display the expected on-screen-display without extra assets while still reading the captured desktop as the main `Texture` input.

+Shaders are ping‑ponged through framebuffer objects in the order provided on the command line, so mixing and matching the shipped GLSL files (or your own) will apply them sequentially on the live desktop content.